 I know you will love this cake.
 Don’t let the length of the recipe scare you off.
 It’s really the best cake recipe you could make for Father’s Day.
-Be sure to PIN it for every future Father’s Day celebrations ~ or for any special occasion.
+Be sure to PIN it for every future Father’s Day celebration – or for any special occasion.

 Happy Father’s Day to all the dads everywhere.